Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 You can use live video content to offer sneak peeks at upcoming yoga classes, create demonstrations or how-to videos, broadcast an event, or collaborate with social media influencers to amplify your message.

-Another popular use to stream Yoga classes online is to host a webinar, where the audience can interact with a presenter, ask questions and dive deep into a specific topic.
+Another popular use of streaming Yoga classes online is hosting a webinar, in which the audience can interact with a presenter, ask questions, and explore a specific topic.

-Stream Yoga classes online videos act as perfect campaigns to position your brand as an authority in its space, as well as creating an emotional connection with your audience or students.
-This is a way of demystifying the relationship between your studio brand and customer, creating a more familiar feeling that is the first step on the road to brand loyalty.
+Streaming yoga classes online is the perfect campaign to position your brand as an authority in its space and create an emotional connection with your audience or students.
+This is a way of demystifying the relationship between your studio brand and customer, creating a more familiar feeling that is the first step to brand loyalty.

 The end goal of this digital marketing tactic is to drive sales and increase conversions.
-To stream yoga classes online gives marketing boosts sales intent amongst your target and before you start you need to have a plan for your live videos.
-You need to find out what your audience is interested in, and come up with a plan that targets that.
+To stream yoga classes online gives marketing boosts sales intent amongst your target, and before you start, you need to have a plan for your live videos.
+You need to find out what your audience is interested in and devise a plan that targets that.

-While planning is important, the quality of live video: is it casual, personable quality, and striking the right balance between structure and comfort is key.
+While planning is essential, live video quality is casual and personable, and striking the right balance between structure and comfort is key.

-The better your strategy is tailored to your audience’s needs, the better the response will be.
-A successful video marketing campaign, especially social media-based streaming has the potential to reach well beyond your network and build your business.
+The better your strategy is tailored to your audience’s needs, the better the response.
+A successful video marketing campaign, mainly social media-based streaming, has the potential to reach well beyond your network and build your business.

-Do I need a special camera or mic or can I just use my laptop?
+Do I need a special camera or mic, or can I use my laptop?

 In a nutshell

 You can start live streaming your Yoga and Pilates classes on any of the platforms above.
-The process is very similar with either of them once get familiar.
-I will showcase the steps using our platform KRIYA.
+Once you get familiar with either platform, the process is very similar.

 2. Clients pre-pay and pre-book classes the same way (you can create separate pricing plans for online clients)